Special classes of $q$-bracket operators: Sums over all parts

-while noting $\phi(1,q) = \frac{1}{(q;q)_\infty}$ yields the desired theorem. \end{proof} \end{thm} We note that the case case $f(n)=n^\alpha$ was treated in \cite[(Theorem 6.6)]{Han1}.
-We also note that the expression on the right hand side of Theorem \ref{Theorem1} is simply a Lambert series\cite[(27.7.5)]{NIST:DLMF}.
-The case $f(\lambda_i)=\lambda_i^{2k-1}$ was considered by Zagier \cite[(42)]{Zagier1} as his "moment function".
+We note that the case $a(n)=n^\alpha$ was treated in \cite{Han1}.
+We also note that the expression on the right-hand side of Theorem \ref{Theorem1} is simply a Lambert series \cite[(27.7.5)]{NIST:DLMF}.
+The case $a(\lambda_i)=\lambda_i^{2k-1}$ was considered by Zagier \cite[(42)]{Zagier1} as his ``moment function".
 We find that the resulting Lambert series is equal to $\sum_{n=0}^{\infty}\sigma_{2k-1}(n)q^n$, which arises as part of the Fourier expansion of weight $2k$ Eisenstein series.
-This shows the connection of certain $q$-brackets and quasimodularity, and highlights the special nature of the moment function - it's the only function additive over parts of partitions whose $q$ bracket will generate weighted Eisenstein series.
+This shows the connection of certain $q$-brackets with quasimodularity, and highlights the special nature of the moment function: it is the only function additive over parts of partitions whose $q$-bracket will generate weighted Eisenstein series.